-Among the natural disasters threatening United Arab Emirates are very high temperatures, reaching higher than 50C.
-Sand storms are also a common occurance in this country, as well as thunderstorms.
+Among the natural disasters threatening the United Arab Emirates are very high temperatures, reaching higher than 50C.
+Sand storms are also a common occurrence in this country, as well as thunderstorms.
 If you wish to acquire some more information on natural disasters, visit the Global Disaster Alert and Coordination System.

-As mentioned above, UAE is a country where the biggest part of the population is made of foreigners, so occurances such as mugging and kidnapping is fairly low.
-Foreigners avoid crime as such, because it would immediately lead to them being deported.
+As mentioned above, UAE is a country where the biggest part of the population is made of foreigners, so occurrences such as mugging and kidnapping is fairly low.
+Foreigners avoid crime as such because it would immediately lead to them being deported.

-Terrorist are still issuing statements threatening to attack the Gulf region.
-These attacks could be carried out on military, oil, transportation and aviation interests as well as crowded places such as restaurants, hotels, beaches, shopping centres and mosques.
+Terrorists are still issuing statements threatening to attack the Gulf region.
+These attacks could be carried out on military, oil, transportation and aviation interests as well as crowded places such as restaurants, hotels, beaches, shopping centers, and mosques.
 Make sure that you are aware of your surroundings at all times.

 Since this country is known to be rich and prosperous, there are almost no scams in this territory.

-Female travelers are faced with the same amount of risk as they do when traveling to European cities, Canada, USA or Australia.
-Take normal precaution measures and avoid going to dark areas and walking down the streets late at night.
+Female travelers are faced with the same amount of risk as they do when traveling to European cities, Canada, the USA or Australia.
+Take normal precaution measures and avoid being in dark areas and walking down the streets late at night.